awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-tasks.md

    ```

 **Tip**
 After the task runs successfully, you can decrease the rate at which the maintenance window runs\.
 For example, run the following command to decrease the frequency to once a week\.
+Replace *mw\-0c50858d01EXAMPLE* with your own information\.

 ```
 aws ssm update-maintenance-window \